bubersson/init/keyboard/xkb-custom-keyboard/README.md

 ```
 XKBLAYOUT=hopkeyboard
 ```
-Which should set it as a default (even more?).
+Which should set it as a default (even more? not sure, send me PR to update this).

 ## Other tutorials
 Tutorials: